 When to File FUTA Tax on Form 940

-Employers can get Form 940 from the IRS website.
-It is an interactive document that allows you to fill out specific data fields online.
-You can also download and print it before and after completing the form.
+You can get Form 940 from the IRS website.
+It is an interactive document that allows you to fill out specific data fields online and then print them once you’re done.
+You can also download and print the form without filling it out electronically.

 - Download IRS Form 940